 Quite simply, what I do when I work as a trainer is to work with different stakeholders to understand the critical communication situations and business processes which the trainees will have to operate in, and design and run courses which will help people do so.
 The aim is always to make people more effective and efficient in their jobs, so that the organisation has a clear and noticeable benefit.
 It’s about adding value.
+I see initial meetings with clients as key to the whole process.
+Here is a post by Olya Sergeeva who summarises a talk I gave in 2016, and which gives a good idea about how I might approach a project.

 Over the years I have trained employees and written training materials for a wide range of levels and functions, from board level